stephenverderame/cpp_book/src/move/values.md

 ### xvalues

 Named as such because it is an "expiring" value.
-It denotes an object or bit-field is nearing the end of its lifetime and can be moved.
-These were originally classified as lvalues pre C++1, so one way to think of them is lvalues (or technically glvalues now) that can be moved.
-They are created in 3 cases: accessing a non-static member of an rvalue, the result of a function call that returns an rvalue reference, or casting an object to an rvalue.
+It denotes an object or bit-field that is nearing the end of its lifetime and can be moved.
+These were originally classified as lvalues pre C++11, so one way to think of them are lvalues that can be moved.
+They are created in 3 cases: accessing a non-static member of a rvalue, the result of a function call that returns a rvalue reference, or casting an object to a rvalue.

-rvalues are composed of prvalues and xvalues.
+The rvalue category comprises prvalues and xvalues.

 ```C++
 auto getPerson() {